 Students are well-informed about the available services, as confirmed during interviews conducted with them, where they demonstrated awareness of the resources and facilities provided.
-Information about these services is accessible through the official PSP website and the University of Western Attica's platforms.
-According to the documentation provided, the PSP is supported by a dedicated office and administrative staff who work closely with specialized University services (e.g., Counseling & Career Office, Student Welfare, IT department).
-This structure ensures that there is adequate and competent personnel to cover a broad range of student support needs.
-Administrative responsibilities are managed efficiently, and the staff have the necessary expertise to address day-to-day operations and student inquiries, thereby contributing to the smooth and effective provision of services.
+Information about these services is accessible through the official Cybersecurity PSP website and the University of Western Attica's platforms.